-Sensitivity of the segmentation process is controlled by the choice of h.
+Sensitivity of the segmentation process is controlled by the choice of peak threshold h in step 4.
 Higher values of h require that time bins be more pronounced maxima to be considered as candidate swipes, and therefore fewer candidate time intervals will be chosen.
 An appropriate value for h can be chosen using grid search with a training set.

-2.3 Classification
+3.2 Classification

+After segmentation, we use a classifier to label the selected candidate time intervals.
 Labeling the candidate time intervals requires the design of features that capture important characteristics of the data as well as the selection of a classification method capable of distinguishing between the class-conditional distributions.
 Many of the features we use try to find and describe rhythmic patterns in the data.
 We also make use of audio pitch (frequency) information via the Fourier transform.
-For classification, we use a Random Forest, which is capable of using many potentially correlated features.